DreamRealitii/BadCutType/README.md

 To do list:
 - Add an enable/disable setting.
 - Let players choose the color of the bad cut text.
-- Other langwages besides Engwish owo?
+- Other langwages besuides Engwish owo?